Maits27/Computational_syntax/README.md

 * Emission Probabilities: Probability of a word being emitted given a specific tag.
 * Viterbi Algorithm: Used to determine the most likely sequence of tags for a given sequence of words.

-**IMPORTANT:** All the probabilities are in logarithmic scale to avoid underflow issues.
+**IMPORTANT:** All the code related to the implementation of the HMM is located in the *main.py* file in the root directory of this project.
+All the probabilities are in logarithmic scale to avoid underflow issues.

 ### In-Domain Experiments